nataliadiotto/Java-Studies/README.md

 ## Contributing ✏️💡

 Contributions to this repository are not expected as it is primarily for personal learning purposes.
-However, if you have suggestions, improvements, or bug fixes, feel free to submit a pull request.
+However, if you have suggestions, improvements, or bug fixes, feel free to submit a pull request to help me enhance my Java programming skills.
 Please ensure that your contributions align with the purpose and scope of this repository.

 ## Contact 👩‍💻📧

 If you have any questions, suggestions, or would like to connect, you can reach me at diottonatalia@gmail.com

-**Happy coding!** ☕️💻
+**Happy coding!** ☕️💻🚀🔥